OLD CROTON AQUEDUCT TRAIL:

 Note; Left takes you up the gravel trail to the top of the New Croton Dam.

 Head right along the flat, level, hard packed Old Croton Aqueduct Trail.
 At a ½ mile, you'll come to a ventilation shaft.
 This looks like a stone chimney emerging from the earth.
 These were placed every mile along the underground aqueduct and thus let you calculate how far you've traveled along the trail.
 Continuing along the trail, you'll pass underneath two sets of transmission lines.
 Notice that the aqueduct was built right into the hillside, with the river valley down below.
 Keep an eye out at around 0.8 miles for a beautiful stone built house with slate roof below on your right.
 There are some very steep drop offs along the trail, as well as a few rock cuts.
 At 1.2 miles, you cross over a small road and at 1 ½ miles, you'll come to another ventilation shaft.
-You cross a couple more small roads before you come to a sign that reads "unique area" at the 2 mile mark.
+You cross a couple more small roads before you come to the Croton Gorge Unique Area at the 2 mile mark.
 A small parking area is located here and a wooden bridge takes you over a small gorge.
-We saw people heading down a path, so maybe it takes you to the Croton River and a unique feature?
 At 2.9 miles you come to the first Detour.
-Some steep climbs are included, as well as an on-road section, so it’s not recommended for kids.
+Some steep climbs are included, as well as, an on-road section, so it’s not recommended for kids on bikes.
 The trail from here travels through more of a residential area.
-Head right and spot a green wooden post with the letters OCA.
-A grass trail takes you up and then down past the GE Management Institute complex, where you emerge onto another road.
+Come to a road, head right and spot a green wooden post with the letters OCA on your left at the end of the road.
+A grass trail takes you up and then down past the GE Management Institute complex, where you emerge onto Sandy Lane Farm Rd.
 Here, you must go right and then left under the bridge to bypass Route 9A.
 Follow Old Albany Post Rd up the hill and then go left up a steep Ogden Rd.
 At the top, the trail continues right, across from another green OCA post.
 This is roughly a ¾ mile detour.
-You'll come to another ventilation shaft at 3 ¾ miles, where you have to climb up a short, but steep hill to another road crossing.
-At 4.1 miles you come to Route 9.
+You'll come to another ventilation shaft at 3 ¾ miles, where you have to climb up a short, but steep hill across Piping Rock Dr. At 4.1 miles you come to Route 9.
 Turn left and cross at the crosswalk to continue on the trail.
 The trail takes you over a wide grassy area, but just stay straight to remain on the trail.
 You reach a square stone building at 4 ¾ miles, that serves as an access point down to the aqueduct.
 You can feel the cool air emerging from the open bared door.
 Next, cross the road and head right where the trail veers left across a grassy median.
-You come to another road at 5 miles where the trail enters a linear park.
+Your now entering the more urban section of Ossining.
+Cross N Malcolm St at 5 miles where the trail enters a linear park.
 Follow the paved path up the hill and then down the steps on the other side.
-Across another road is the Ossining Weir Chamber.
+Across Ann St is the Ossining Weir Chamber.
 This is a National Park Service Historical Site.
 This large, square stone building accesses the old aqueduct below.
 There are tours that descend down into the huge brick lined tunnel of the aqueduct.

 you cross over the Sing Sing Kill (river) on top of the aqueduct along